-Listed here are history (and future?) of hardware retailing (also ironmongers, eisenwaren, &c.), trade journals, handbooks, etc. No recent additions.
+Listed here are history (and future?) of hardware retailing (also ironmongers, eisenwaren, &c.), trade journals, handbooks, etc. Most of these were added ca 2011-12.

 - Regina Lee Blaszczyk.
-(2000).
+Imagining Consumers: Design and Innovation from Wedgewood to Corning (2000).
 Blaszczyk’s discussion of the growing expansion of hardware store offerings to compete with chain variety stores, leading to a mimicing, albeit at miniature scale, of department stores, does accurately capture the McVey merchandising trajectory into the 1960s, although it was later abandoned as the store got out of most housewares.

 Hardware store as idea/dream merchant.